-The Italian noble family de 'Medici (Medici) from Florence had their origins in merchants and bankers.
-She rose from a wealthy but insignificant family to one of the most influential Italian dynasties of the 15th and 16th centuries, through skilful tactics and brutal intrigues.
-Florence became under the Medici center of medieval European commerce and finance and one of the most prosperous cities of that time.
+The Italian noble family de 'Medici (Mediceer) from Florence had their origins in merchants and bankers.
+Through clever tactics and brutal intrigue, she rose from a wealthy but insignificant family to one of the most influential Italian dynasties of the 15th and 16th centuries.
+Florence became among the Medici center of medieval European trade and finance and one of the most prosperous cities of that time.
 It is considered the cradle of the Renaissance.
-Inextricably linked to the Tuscan history, the family promoted art, science and viticulture.
-Lorenzo I (1449-1492), known as "El Magnifico" (the Magnificent), is regarded as the founder of the ruling dynasty.
-He led the city to the highest economic and cultural bloom.
-From the beginning of the 16th century was the Tuscany united and in 1569 under Cosimo III.
+Inextricably linked to Tuscan history, the family promoted art, science and viticulture.
+The founder of the ruling dynasty is Lorenzo I (1449-1492), known as "El Magnifico" (the magnificent).
+He led the city to its greatest economic and cultural boom.
+From the beginning of the 16th century, the Tuscany united and in 1569 under Cosimo III.
 (1642-1723) raised by Pope Pius V (1504-1572) to the Grand Duchy.